openflam/spatial-server/README.md

 # Scaling SfM model

 SfM is inherently scale ambiguous.
 Maps created using images or video frames needs to to be explicitly scaled to match the real-world.
 So we need some real world measurements to scale it.
 In project, we provide a way to scale the SfM reconstruction using camera pose matrices collected from an a-frame spatial client.

+## Application to collect images with pose

+We have built an aframe-based application that can send camera images along with the camera pose to the server.
+On a phone browser, open `/save_image_pose` page and then select the map for which images along with the WebXR pose is to be collected.
+Click on "Collect Image" button.
+You will then be redirected to an application that can capture images and send them to the server.

 Use the scripts in `hloc_localization/scale_adjustment` to adjust scale of the reconstruction.

 Commands:
 ```